 The common cold shares some of the same symptoms as the flu, but they come on slower and it’s unusual for the cases to develop into something serious. | Cold vs. Influenza

-Doctors treating patients in Bergamo, Italy, which has been hit especially hard by the pandemic, say COVID-19 is completely different than the flu.
+Doctors treating patients in Bergamo, Italy, which was hit especially hard by the pandemic, say COVID-19 is completely different than the flu.
 The primary differences: It spreads much more quickly and a higher percentage of patients get so sick they require hospitalization.
 Hospital systems in the areas with the most cases have struggled to keep up — we have seen this in Italy, New York City, Texas and Florida.

 WHAT DO I DO IF I THINK I HAVE COVID-19?